Golf etiquette: Putting lines

 Golfers should note each player's putting line, and avoid stepping on it as they play on the green or stand on a line of sight, that is, in the line of sight either ahead or behind a player who is attempting to putt.
 Players should not stand close to or directly behind the ball, or directly behind the hole, when a player is about to play.
 In the event that your ball is in another player's line, it is important to mark your ball's position, and only then remove it (pick it up) from the green.
 A golfer should also avoid stepping close to the hole.

 Slower players

 Slower players should allow following faster players to play through if there is substantial room in front of them.
 Golfers should try to follow closely the group ahead of them, and not to be "pushed" by the group behind them.

 Tee boxes

 A golfer should choose the correct tee box for their skill level, regardless of where the other members of the group are playing.
 Varying course lengths from different tees are one way to help even the playing field.

 Dress

-Many golf clubs have dress rules, commonly requiring men to wear collared shirts and explicitly banning jeans or denim.
+Many golf clubs have dress rules, commonly requiring men to wear collared shirts and belts and explicitly banning jeans or denim.